 A nice upcycle - and use of scraps!

-If you enjoyed this tutorial - there are many more to be found here on my tutorials page!
+If you enjoyed this tutorial - there over 100 more free sewing tutorials for all levels of sewing ability to be found here on my tutorials page!

 http://toastiestudio.blogspot.com/2012/01/made-monday.html